oroinc/documentation/commerce/cloud/maintenance/faq.rst

 Can I Test the Customized Application in a Development Mode in OroCloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-No, access to the app_dev.php file in OroCloud is prohibited for security reasons.
+No, access to the index_dev.php file in OroCloud is prohibited for security reasons.

 What Is in the Application Backup?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^